jtelszasz/jtelszasz.github.io/index.md

 I am a creator, a change agent, and an experienced public servant.
 I am endlessly curious and creative.
 I bring data, design, and innovation to bear on social issues.
+I live in Baltimore, Maryland.

 Here's a little [about me](/about).